talkable/talkable-docs/source/web_hooks/post_share.rst

   * Sending automated 'Thank You' email to an Advocate for performing a share
   * Any event that should be triggered when a user shares
+  * Data for Business Intelligence and analytics systems

 .. raw:: html